xcq1/ark/README.md

 In order to run the server, you should perform the following operations:

 The save game folder `/ark/ShooterGame/Saved` is a data volume.
 You should either mount in a host path or a named Docker volume container, or else Docker will create a new volume container on every start.
+Since Ark stores the configs inside a sub-folder `Config`, we consider them part of the save game and you can edit them there (`Game.ini`, `GameUserSettings.ini`, ...).

 You will need to publish the following ports: